dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

 ### Changing reference navigations

-In the previous example a post was moved from one blog to another by manipulating the collection navigation of posts on each blog.
+In the previous example, a post was moved from one blog to another by manipulating the collection navigation of posts on each blog.
 The same thing can be achieved by instead changing the `Post.Blog` reference navigation to point to the new blog.
 For example:

 <!--
         var post = vsBlog.Posts.Single(e => e.Title.StartsWith("Disassembly improvements"));